mgedmin/gitlab-jobs/README.rst

    private_token = ...

 You can create a private access token in your GitLab profile settings.
-It'll need the "api" access scope.
+It'll need the "read_api" access scope.

 Usage